kaz-Anova/StackNet/README.md

 **Mac** was more difficult than expected and generally there is a lack of expertise working with Mac.
 If someone could help here, please email me at kazanovassoftware@gmail.com.

-For mac You have to install vowpal wabbit from source and drop the executable in `lib/mac/vw/`.
-Consider [the following link] (https://github.com/JohnLangford/vowpal_wabbit#mac-os-x-specific-info). `brew install vowpal-wabbit` will most probably do the trick.
+For mac, you have to install vowpal wabbit from source and drop the executable in `lib/mac/vw/`.
+Consider [the following link](https://github.com/JohnLangford/vowpal_wabbit#mac-os-x-specific-info). `brew install vowpal-wabbit` will most probably do the trick.
-If that does not work, you may execture the`lib/mac/vw/script.sh`.
+If that does not work, you may execute the`lib/mac/vw/script.sh`.
 This is not advised though as it will override some files you may have already installed - use it as a last resort.

 **Verify that the 'lib' folder is in the same directory where the StackNet.jar file is**.
 By default it should be there when you do `git clone`